I officially accept my nomination for a Libester award!

 10 Random Facts About Me

-- I have 1 sibling - a brother - him and I are 18 months apart.
+- I have 1 sibling, him and I are 18 months apart.
 We've always been tight and were in business together through childhood.
 Our first business venture was a company called The Helpey Helpers, where my mom 'phoned' our company (back in the land line days) to hire us out to do chores like vacuuming or cleaning windows.
 We made a dime per chore and I never did ever find out what happened to our profits.

 - I know every note to the "Great Gig in the Sky."...and I almost sang it in a high school talent show.